 This mobile security degree online includes coursework covering these topics – smartphones, wearable technology location tracking, securing mobile devices, legacy devices, and the access of untrusted content, to name just a few.
 Additionally, students enrolled in Eastern Iowa Community College’s Online Criminal Justice Degree program will participate in lab simulations, case projects and sit for a final culminating examination.

 Iowa Lakes Community College offers one of Iowa’s leading Associate of Applied Science degree programs in human services that can be completed in only five terms.
 Iowa Lakes Community College’s Online Criminal Justice Degree program is available entirely online or on the college’s Estherville campus and requires degree candidates to complete 69-semester units to meet Iowa Lakes Community College’s graduation criteria.

-The online degree program in human services from Iowa Lakes Community College includes coursework like human disabilities and services, counseling techniques, behavior management, introduction to psychology, case management, marriage and family, services and vocational planning, social work and social welfare, and juvenile delinquency, plus a practicum or internship in a related field.
+The human services from Iowa Lakes Community College includes coursework like human disabilities and services, counseling techniques, behavior management, introduction to psychology, case management, marriage and family, services and vocational planning, social work and social welfare, and juvenile delinquency, plus a practicum or internship in a related field.
 This degree online in human services is often the springboard for students pursuing a bachelor’s degree in counseling, education, psychology, social work, or education, to name a few.

 How is the Criminal Justice Job Market in Iowa?